azureossd/Container-Apps/Storage/AzureFiles/README.md

 ### Container App

 The Container App example comes with source code to build the Node application's `Dockerfile` in these examples for a complete example.
 The application in these examples has an endpoint to read off a file named `test.txt` in the configured Azure Files fileshare.
+This file will first need to exist in the file share configured.